--delete & replace- section 101:15.7.2.3(1) Emergency Egress and Relocation Drills: Not less than one emergency egress and relocation drill, in accordance with the school's emergency preparedness plan, shall be conducted every month the facility is in session.
+-delete & replace- section 101:15.7.2.3(1) Emergency Egress and Relocation Drills: Not less than one emergency egress and relocation drills, in accordance with the school's emergency preparedness plan, shall be conducted in accordance with drill schedule listed in Annex V.every month the facility is in session.

--delete & replace - section 101:16.6.3.4.4 Carbon Monoxide Detection in New Daycare: Carbon Monoxide alarms (detectors) shall be installed in accordance with section 9.8.1 and 9.8.2 in the immediate vicinity of each separate sleeping area.
+-delete & replace - section 101:16.6.3.4.54 Carbon Monoxide Detection in New Daycare: Carbon Monoxide alarms (detectors) shall be installed in accordance with section 9.12.18.1 and 9.8.2 in the immediate vicinity of each separate sleeping area.

--delete & replace - section 101:17.6.3.4.5 Carbon Monoxide Detection in Existing Daycare: Carbon Monoxide alarms (detectors) shall be installed in accordance with section 9.8.1 and 9.8.2 in the immediate vicinity of each separate sleeping area. -delete- sections 101:18.1.1.4.3.3 and 101:18.1.1.4.3.4 Alternative Provisions for Fire Sprinkler System during Rehabilitation Work in new Health Care Occupancies.
+-add-delete & replace - section 101:17.6.3.4.5 Carbon Monoxide Detection in Existing Daycare: Carbon Monoxide alarms (detectors) shall be installed in accordance with section 9.12.18.1 and 9.8.2 in the immediate vicinity of each separate sleeping area.

+-delete- sections 101:18.1.1.4.3.3 and 101:18.1.1.4.3.4 Alternative Provisions for Fire Sprinkler System during Rehabilitation Work in new Health Care Occupancies.

--add - section 101:18.3.4.6 Carbon Monoxide Detection in New Health Care: Carbon Monoxide alarms (detectors) shall be installed in accordance with section 9.8.1 and 9.8.2 in each nursing station.
+-add- section 101:18.3.4.6 Carbon Monoxide Detection in New Health Care: Carbon Monoxide alarms (detectors) shall be installed in accordance with section 9.12.18.1 and 9.8.2 in each nursing station.
 [Location of Carbon Monoxide alarms (detectors) at each nursing station enables staff to monitor any level of Carbon Monoxide and to take appropriate action prior to an alarm condition]

--add - section 101:19.3.4.6 Carbon Monoxide Detection in Existing Health Care: Carbon Monoxide alarms (detectors) shall be installed in accordance with section 9.8.1 and 9.8.2 in each nursing station.
+-add- section 101:19.3.4.6 Carbon Monoxide Detection in Existing Health Care: Carbon Monoxide alarms (detectors) shall be installed in accordance with section 9.12.18.1 and 9.8.2 in each nursing station.

 [Location of Carbon Monoxide alarms (detectors) at each nursing station enables staff to monitor any level of Carbon Monoxide and to take appropriate action prior to an alarm condition]